-If you were in an auto accident, you may hope your American Family Auto Insurance provider will stand by you and provide you with the settlement you deserve for your injuries, your property damage, and even your time off work as a result of the accident—or that the other driver’s American Family policy will.
+If you were in an auto accident, you may hope your American Family Auto Insurance provider will stand by you and provide you with the settlement you deserve for your injuries, your pain and suffering, and even your time off work as a result of the accident—or that the other driver’s American Family policy will.

 Unfortunately, all too often, insurance companies fail to provide the quality customer service that victims of car accidents really need.
-Your American Family Insurance policy is meant to protect you, but with less than two star-ratings from their customers, don’t feel surprised if you find yourself in need of legal assistance to obtain your claims—even when the company takes in an estimated $8.8 billion in annual revenue.
+An American Family Insurance policy is meant to protect you and others.
+However, with less than two star-ratings from their customers, don’t feel surprised if you find yourself in need of legal assistance to obtain your claims.
+You might find this surprising, considering the company takes in an estimated $8.8 billion in annual revenue.

 Were you injured in one of those auto accidents?
 Is the insurance company for the responsible party working against you, rather than for you?
 Are you struggling to get the right settlement for your claims?
 Contact Abels & Annes at (312) 924-7575 or online and learn if we may be able to help you.

 Our Results in Auto Insurance Cases

 The lawyers at Abels & Annes have extensive experience dealing with auto insurance cases, and have successfully negotiated settlements for our clients from many of the big-name insurance companies.
 While each settlement is unique and depends on the specific facts of the case, our record includes settlements in the millions of dollars, including several settlements for the maximum policy limits.
 We are committed to getting compensation to our clients as soon as possible, so that they will be able to move on with their lives.

 In past car accident cases, we recovered $135,000 for a client who was struck by a driver who failed to yield when making a left turn, $125,000 for a client who sustained a shoulder injury after getting rear-ended, and $460,000 after another driver struck a client who consequently needed surgery.